TomConlin/Sudiball/README.md

 If you do build something along these lines please do get in touch,

-I am set up a rouges gallery and would be happy to show or point your work.
+I am setting up a rouges gallery and would be happy to show or point your work.

 Email sudiball360@gmail.com for more info.